cypress-io/cypress-example-recipes/README.md

 [Visual Testing](https://on.cypress.io/visual-testing) | Official Cypress guide to visual testing [Code Coverage](https://on.cypress.io/code-coverage) | Official Cypress guide to code coverage [detect-page-reload](https://glebbahmutov.com/blog/detect-page-reload/) | How to detect from Cypress test when a page reloads using object property assertions
+[run in Docker](https://www.cypress.io/blog/2019/05/02/run-cypress-with-a-single-docker-command/) | Run Cypress with a single Docker command
+[SSR E2E](https://glebbahmutov.com/blog/ssr-e2e/) | End-to-end Testing for Server-Side Rendered Pages [Using TS aliases](https://glebbahmutov.com/blog/using-ts-aliases-in-cypress-tests/) | Using TypeScript aliases in Cypress tests
+[stub-navigator-api](https://glebbahmutov.com/blog/stub-navigator-api/) | Stub navigator API in end-to-end tests [Readable Cypress.io tests](https://glebbahmutov.com/blog/readable-tests/) | How to write readable tests using custom commands and custom Chai assertions
+[Parallel or not](https://glebbahmutov.com/blog/parallel-or-not/) | Run Cypress in parallel mode on CircleCI depending on environment variables
+[Use TypeScript With Cypress](https://glebbahmutov.com/blog/use-typescript-with-cypress/) | Step by step tutorial how to set up TypeScript support in Cypress using WebPack bundler
+[Cypress should callback](https://glebbahmutov.com/blog/cypress-should-callback/) | Examples of `.should(cb)` assertions
+[Cypress jump](https://glebbahmutov.com/blog/cypress-jump/) | Create a React component using JSX and inject it into live application from a Cypress test

 ## Community Recipes